janr57/libmigraine/build_systems/meson/README.md

   The Spanish version of this file.
   3. **meson.build**:
   The 'Meson' configuration file to build the library.
-## It has two subdirectories
+## It has no configuration subdirectories
-  1. **src_meson**:
-  Here you will find the 'meson.build' configuration file responsible of compiling the library.
-  2. **include_meson**:
-  Here you will find the 'meson.build' configuration file intended to find the header file which is going to be installed together with the library and the pkg-config file (when these are configured).
+  It might have a build directory in which you may find the compiled library.

 # WHAT TO DO
-  The shared library is 'libmigraine.so.*'.
+  The shared library: is 'libmigraine.so.*'.
   'Meson' creates the library, together with some temporary files in the directory that we write in the command line.
+  The pkg-config file 'migraine.pc' can be found inside the 'meson-private' directory.
   If we choose the name 'buildir' directory:

   ```bash